HackSoftware/Django-Styleguide-Example/README.md

 * It comes with GitHub Actions support, [based on that article](https://hacksoft.io/github-actions-in-action-setting-up-django-and-postgres/)
 * It comes with examples for writing tests with fakes & factories, based on the following articles - <https://www.hacksoft.io/blog/improve-your-tests-django-fakes-and-factories>, <https://www.hacksoft.io/blog/improve-your-tests-django-fakes-and-factories-advanced-usage>
 * It comes with [`whitenoise`](http://whitenoise.evans.io/en/stable/) setup.
-* It can be easily deployed to Heroku.
+* It can be easily deployed to Heroku or AWS ECS.
+* Dockerized for local development with docker-compose.
 * It comes with an example list API, that uses [`django-filter`](https://django-filter.readthedocs.io/en/stable/) for filtering & pagination from DRF.
 * It comes with [`mypy`](https://mypy.readthedocs.io/en/stable/) configured, using both <https://github.com/typeddjango/django-stubs> and <https://github.com/typeddjango/djangorestframework-stubs/>
   * Basic `mypy` configuration is located in [`setup.cfg`](setup.cfg)